stridecolossus/jove-blog/blog/part-5-terrain/panama.md

     };

     for(ValueLayout layout : primitives) {
-        var transformer = new IdentityTransformer<>(layout);
+        var transformer = new IdentityTransformer(layout);
         Class carrier = layout.carrier();
         registry.add(carrier, transformer);
     }
 }
 ```

-### Integration #2

-The GLFW library is now fully supported by the new framework other than the following cases which are deferred until later:
+The GLFW library is now fully supported by the new framework other than the following which are deferred until later:

 * Callback support for GLFW devices is temporarily hacked out.